DimitarChristoff/epik/README.md

 ## Collection Sync

 The Sync collection is just a tiny layer on top of the normal [collection](#collection).
-It extends the default Collection prototype and adds an agent instance that can retrieve an Array of Model data from a server and add / update the Collection after.
+It `extends` the default Collection class and adds an agent instance that can retrieve an array of Model data from a server and add / update the Collection after.

 ### constructor (initialize)
 ---